I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntdddisk/ns-ntdddisk-_disk_ex_int13_info.md

 </tr>
 </table>

+`ExCylinders`

+Indicates the number of <i>physical </i>cylinders.
+This is one greater than the maximum cylinder number.

 `ExHeads`

 Indicates the number of <i>physical </i>heads.
 This is one greater than the maximum head number.

-`ExReserved`

-Reserved.

-`ExSectorSize`

-Indicates the sector size in bytes.
+`ExSectorsPerTrack`

+Indicates the number of <i>physical </i>sectors per track.
+This number is the same as the maximum sector number.

 `ExSectorsPerDrive`

 Indicates the total count of sectors on the disk.
 This is one greater than the maximum logical block address.

-`ExSectorsPerTrack`

-Indicates the number of <i>physical </i>sectors per track.
-This number is the same as the maximum sector number.
+`ExSectorSize`

+Indicates the sector size in bytes.

+`ExReserved`

+Reserved.

 ## Requirements